Lisinopril Interactions

 Lisinopril + potassium

-highLisinopril blocks the renin-angiotensin-aldosterone system, reducing aldosterone secretion and impairing the kidneys' ability to excrete potassium.
-Adding potassium supplements on top of this can push serum potassium into dangerous territory, especially in older adults or those with reduced kidney function.
+highLisinopril blocks the renin-angiotensin-aldosterone system, lowering aldosterone and reducing the kidneys' ability to excrete potassium.
+Adding a potassium supplement or potassium-based salt substitute on top can push blood potassium into a dangerous range (hyperkalemia), especially in older adults or people with reduced kidney function.

 Lisinopril + licorice

 highGlycyrrhizin in licorice mimics aldosterone, causing the kidneys to retain sodium and water and excrete potassium.
-This raises blood pressure and directly opposes lisinopril's antihypertensive effect, while also driving hypokalemia that can complicate other cardiovascular risks.
+This raises blood pressure and works against lisinopril's antihypertensive effect, while also lowering potassium, which can complicate cardiovascular risk.

 Lisinopril + salt substitute